bersonconnor/BusinessCard/doc/README.md

 ```
 The algorithm takes into account that not all names are in the list by returning a line that matches the regular expression but is not contained in the list if a line that does not satisfy both conditions is not found.

+# Testing
+Testing of the application was completed by manually running odd/difficult examples, the three provided examples, and six more real business card examples.
+The provided examples and real business card examples can be found in text files [here](https://github.com/bersonconnor/BusinessCard/edit/master/src/example).